Softwareprojekt/Sisyphus/README.md

 ### Run
 Sisyphus can be built and run with Visual Studio 2012 or higher.
 The whole project uses one Visual Studio project file, which can be found below ./_wsp/_vs/Root.sln

 Sisyphus is also compatible with Mono under Windows.
-But the Mono-compiled executable does not work correctly under Mac and Linux due to a DllNotFound exception (Gdi32.dll issue).
+Under Linux and Mac it can be compiled, but the executable does not work correctly, mostly due to a DllNotFound exception (Gdi32.dll issue).
 These issues could be solved, but don't have a high priority for us.

+### Current State
+Under heavy development and not very usable.

 ## License
 [GPL2](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html)